 If the asset's carrying amount exceeds its recoverable amount, the asset is impaired and the carrying amount is written down to the recoverable amount.
 For revalued assets, the impairment loss is recognised against the revaluation reserve for that class of asset.
 Where that results in a debit balance in the revaluation reserve, the balance is recognised in the surplus or deficit.
 For assets not carried at a revalued amount, the total impairment loss is recognised in the surplus or deficit.
 The reversal of an impairment loss on a revalued asset is credited to other comprehensive revenue and expense and increases the asset revaluation reserve for that class of asset.
-However, to the extent that an impairment loss for that class of asset was previously recognised in the surplus or deficit, a reversal of the impairment loss is also recognised in the surplus or deficit.
+However, to the extent that an impairment loss of that class of asset was previously recognised in the surplus or deficit.
+For assets not carried at a revalued around the surplus or deficit.
+For assets not carried at a revalued and expense and increases the asset revaluation reserve for that class of asset.
+However, to the extent that an impairment loss for that class of asset was previously recognised in the surplus or deficit.
+For assets not carried at a revalued amount, the reversal of an impairment loss is also recognised in the surplus or deficit.
 For assets not carried at a revalued amount, the reversal of an impairment loss is recognised in the surplus or deficit.